HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter16-script-control/README.md

     00 12 * * * if [`date +%d -d tomorrow` = 01 ] ;  then ; command

 This checks every day at 12 noon to see if it’s the last day of the month, and if so, cron runs the command.

+##### Looking at the anacron program
+Notice that anacron does not run the scripts located in /etc/cron.hourly.
+This is because the anacron program does not deal with scripts that have execution time needs of less than daily.

+### Starting scripts with a news shell

+    $ cat .bashrc
+    # .bashrc
+    # Source global definitions
+    if [ -f /etc/bashrc ]; then
+    . /etc/bashrc
+    fi
+    # User specific aliases and functions
+    echo "I'm in a new shell!"
+    $
+    $ bash
+    I'm in a new shell!
+    $
+    $ exit
+    exit
+    $

+The .bashrc file is also typically run from one of the bash startup fi les.
+Because the .bashrc file runs both when you log into the bash shell and when you start a bash shell, if you need a script to run in both instances, place your shell script inside this file.